julianthome/joanaudit/README.md

 The directories of this repository and their meaning are as follows:

 * bin/: The JoanAudit binary
-* cfg/: A sample configuration file
+* cfg/: A sample configuration file.
+If you want to adjust JoanAudit to your needs, please add your own signatures.
+You can follow the examples present in the configuraiton files (*config.xml* is the main configuration file).
 * modules/ : The Joana submodule

 # Configuration